 by Anita Levesque

-Over the years my brother and I were spending every weekend at my grandmothers’ house.
-I always wondered why, although we always had a great time, something didn’t feel right.
+Over the years my brother and I spent so much time at my grandmother’s house.
+I always wondered why.
+Although we always had a great time, something didn’t feel right.
 Years later, my mother explained to my why we spent so much time there; she was protecting us from our dad; he lived with manic depression all his life and had a prescription medication addiction which brought out violent actions towards my mother.

-Through everything, my father and I had a very special bond, even with everything he put us through.
-For example when everyone was sleeping, except him, he would wake me up and we would sit at the kitchen table and he would talk to me for hours, I would listen.
+My father and I had a very special bond, even with everything he put us through.
+For example when everyone was sleeping, except him, he would wake me up and we’d sit at the kitchen table and he talk for hours while I listened.
 I’m the only one he talked to like this, but I know it helped and he felt a bit better.
 It really hurt me to see him like this.
-Sure, we had our ups and downs, fought as normal father and daughter, over boys, me wanting a life, etc. but we were very close.
+Sure, we had our ups and downs, fought as normal father and daughter, over boys, me wanting a life, etc, but we were very close.

-I think of the fights we had and look back at things now.
-Even though he had manic depression and the addiction, he was the best father anyone could ask for.
+I think of everything that had happened and look back at things now.
+Even though my father had manic depression and an addiction to prescription medication, he was the best father anyone could ask for.
 He did provide for us, care about us and I know we meant the world to him.